 However, there are many more public records that can be found and/or requested through the various government agencies below.

-Anyone can access criminal records in Alabama one of two ways:
+Anyone can access the official resource for finding criminal convictions and arrests in Alabama, records of which can be obtained or viewed in one of two ways:

-1. Employers can look up criminal records for prospective employees through ALEA (Alabama’s Law Enforcement Agency) with the ABC (Alabama Background Check System).
+- Employers can look up criminal records for prospective employees through Alabama’s Law Enforcement Agency (ALEA) with the Alabama Background Check System (ABC).

 Note, that court records found below may also give insight into an individual’s criminal history.